 The most important thing to note is that more is more when it comes to walking for your health.
 One study found that women who took at least 4,400 steps per day had a lower mortality rate than those who took only 2,700.
 Any additional steps taken after 4,400 and up until 7,500 resulted in greater health benefits before women hit a plateau.
 Other research from the American Heart Association found that more steps are always better than less.
 Specifically, they saw that the more steps people took, the greater the health benefits.

-Bottom line: More steps are always a good idea, and don't stress if you can't hit that 10,000 number.
+Bottom line: More steps are always a good idea, but don't stress if you can't hit that 10,000 number.

 Show us your steps!
-Whether taking your dog for an extra turn around the block or tying a new treadmill workout, share your walks with us @golifeforce.
+Whether taking your dog for an extra turn around the block or tying a new treadmill workout, share your walks with us @lifeforce.

 This article was medically reviewed by: